-Looking forward and seeing a brand New Year coming your way is like seeing a fresh shiny slate!
-It feels so wonderful and new.
+Looking forward and seeing a Shiny New Year coming our way is like seeing a fresh new slate!

-If you’re filled with hope and desire to reach your goals in 2019, adding an easy to follow structure is the fastest way for you to get them done.
-Of course, your goals must be the right ones and assuming they are, you’ll need some structure to get to your end goal.
+If you’re like me… filled with hope and desire to set and achieve new goals in 2019, then adding a few easy to follow guidelines is the fastest way for you to get them done.

-Here are 4 simple guidelines to help you change your life and achieve your goals this year:
+Assuming that is you, here are four simple guidelines to help you change your life and achieve your goals this year:

 Define Your Goals

 Start by defining the goals you want to achieve for yourself.
-You could do this for both personal/life goals and professional/work goals.
+The most important step of all.

 When I first heard about making a list of goals, it felt a little strange and maybe even a little weird.
-Did I have a right to have what I want?
-Actually, come to think of it… I didn’t even know what I wanted.
-This created a major dilemma.
+Did I have a right to have what I wanted?
+Come to think of it… I didn’t even know what I wanted.
+Not knowing created a massive issue.

 How could I ask for something when I didn’t even know what I was asking for?

-A great way to begin deciding on your goals is to ask yourself.
-What would I like to be different? or if I could change one thing, what would that be?
+You could begin by asking yourself: What would I like to be different?
+Or if I could change one thing, what would it be?

 Here’s an easy example: To improve your fitness (Yikes, we all want this at the beginning of every year).
 The first step is to schedule exercise for how often you think you’d like to do it in a week on your calendar.

 Now, map out a plan of how you’ll accomplish the task.
-First, you’ll need to buy supplies, like well-fitting shoes, a water bottle & towel etc. You’ll also want to find an exercise you like, it could be walking, joining a group exercise class, yoga, joining a gym or getting a personal trainer.
+First, you’ll want to find an exercise you like; it could be walking, joining a group exercise class, yoga, joining a gym or getting a personal trainer.
+Then you’ll need to buy supplies, like well-fitting shoes, a water bottle & towel etc.

 The most important thing is to decide and schedule it.